sharp275/Public-Environmental-Monitor/README.md

 ### **Description of Python Files**

-The [log_data_to_InfluxDB.py](log_data_to_InfluxDB.py) is a modification of the IoT cloud logging file supplied by Metriful Ltd.  This file requires the Python package influxdb-cliant installed.
+The [log_data_to_InfluxDB.py](log_data_to_InfluxDB.py) is a modification of the IoT cloud logging file supplied by Metriful Ltd.  This file requires the Python package influxdb-client installed.
 This can be installed by
 ```
 pip install influxdb-client